itbuff/test/readme.markdown

     git status

 >should display: nothing to commit ...
 >create another file called license.txt
 >Moditfy todo add 2) ignoring files.
->Only commit files that have been previously commited.
+>Only commit files that have been previously committed.

     git commit -a